Pregnancy

 If you experience any new, changed, or persistent abdominal pain in pregnancy, it’s best to be evaluated by a healthcare provider, especially if you also have any of the following symptoms:

 If these small adjustments don’t help (and even if they do), it's a good idea to schedule a visit with a pelvic floor physical therapist (PFPT).
-A specialized PFPT will listen to your symptoms, help rule out other complications, and do a complete assessment of your movement and strength (among other things) to help determine which exercises, body adjustments or stretches may reduce your symptoms.
+A specialized PFPT will listen to your pelvic pain symptoms, help rule out other complications, and do a complete assessment of your movement and strength (among other things) to help determine which exercises, body adjustments or stretches may reduce your symptoms.

 A PT will also set you up for a more comfortable remainder of your pregnancy.
 While some discomfort can be expected as your body goes through extensive (and very impressive) amounts of change, you don’t have to "just deal with."
 There are many things we can do to minimize and even eliminate pain.